Here are 12 facts about the Wiener Bims you probably didn’t know:

 We don’t even know how to explain this to you, so instead we’ve found a video of someone who explains it way better than we ever could!
 Check it out above!

-12. The newer tram carriages that have low floors have a super funky name – the ULF Bims
+16. The newer tram carriage that has low floors has a super funky name – the ULF

 They’re called ULF, which is short for Ultra Low Floor!
 They’re not ‘kinda low’, or ‘pretty low’ – they’re ULTRA low!
 Which begs the question – how low can you go? (sorry, we couldn’t help ourselves).